AimeePas/Layoffs-Data-Analytics-Project/README.md

 This pattern is clearly visible in the dataset:

 - Google (2023) and Microsoft (2023) both recorded ~10,000–12,000 layoffs, but their impact is relatively lower due to their large global workforce.
-In contrast, Katerra (2021) lost 2,434 employees, which represents 100% of its workforce, indicating complete shutdown Aime, 2023
+In contrast, Katerra (2021) lost 2,434 employees, which represents 100% of its workforce, indicating complete shutdown.

+- Due to the COVID-19 pandemic in 2020, many companies experienced increased layoffs by early 2023.

+- Industries with the Most Layoffs: Consumers & retail were hit hard, likely due to office closures during the pandemic.

+- Countries with the Most Layoffs: The United States had the most layoffs, with 256,420.

+- Locations with the Most Layoffs: The SF Bay Area had the highest number, with 125,551, likely due to higher COVID-19 cases.

+## Suggestion Strategy

+- Provide specialized assistance programs for industries such as retail, transportation, and real estate, including financial aid packages, retraining programs, and staff retention incentives.

+- Implement early warning systems and trend tracking to anticipate and address possible layoff surges, allowing for proactive measures to lessen the effects.